 A summary care record holds the key information that healthcare professionals needs to know about you.

 - any medication allergies of bad reactions you've had in the past.

-Your summary care record is used to share important information about you between the healthcare professionals involved in your care, to enable them to give you the best care possible.
+It is used to share important information about you between the healthcare professionals involved in your care, so they can give you the best care possible.

 Do I have a summary care record?

 It's likely that you do, unless you have opted out.
 You have the right to opt out of a summary care record by telling your GP that you do not want it.